 The physical transformations the body undergoes with age have a major influence on sexuality.
-This report will take you through the stages of sexual response and explain how aging affects each.
+This Special Health Report, Sexuality in Midlife and Beyond, will take you through the stages of sexual response and explain how aging affects each.
 You’ll also learn how chronic illnesses, common medications, and emotional issues can influence your sexual capabilities.
-Finally, you’ll find a detailed discussion of various medical treatments, counseling, and self-help techniques to…Learn More »
+Finally, you’ll find a detailed discussion of various…Learn More »

 With all the ads on TV and in magazines heralding pills to treat erectile dysfunction (ED), it’s tempting to think that treatment for ED begins and ends with Viagra, Levitra, and Cialis.
 These drugs are safe, easy to use, and for many men, quite effective.
 But it’s important to be aware that many men can ease, or even reverse, ED by making simple lifestyle changes — such as losing excess weight and quitting smoking — that also are likely to boost their overall health and reduce their chances of developing diabetes, cardiovascular disease, and metabolic syndrome.
 And these oral medications for ED don’t work for all men.
 Luckily several other treatments are available.

 This report offers a comprehensive review of these treatments, as well as the causes of erectile dysfunction and how ED may be an early warning sign for other serious health problems such as heart disease or high blood pressure.
 It also includes information on sex therapy, involving your partner in treatment, and talking to your doctor about ED, as well as a special section on “Creating a better sex life.”

 Prepared by the editors of the Harvard Health Publications in consultation with Michael Philip O'Leary, M.D., Senior Surgeon at Brigham and Women's Hospital, Professor of Surgery at Harvard Medical School, and Director, Men’s Health Center, Brigham and Women’s Hospital.
 42 pages.
 (2017)

 - Understanding ED